Xilinx/xup_compute_acceleration/docs/Vitis_intro-1.md

     ![](./images/Vitis_intro/template.png)

 1. The project is generated.
-Notice that the *Hardware Function* in the *Project Editor* view is automatically set up to *krnl_vadd*
+Notice that the *Hardware Function* in the *Application Project Settings* view is automatically set up to *krnl_vadd*

     ![](./images/Vitis_intro/project_dashboard.png)

 ### Build and Run Software Emulation

-1. Set `Active build configuration:` to `Emulation-SW` on the upper right corner of *Project Editor* view
+1. Set `Active build configuration:` to `Emulation-SW` on the upper right corner of *Application Project Settings* view

 1. Begin build by clicking the hammer icon on top icon bar, or right click `vadd` and select `Build Project`